 Nutrafol has saw palmetto.
 Viviscal does not contain saw palmetto.
 The herbal ingredient saw palmetto is common in hair growth supplements because it blocks a hormone (5α-reductase) that converts testosterone into dihydrotestosterone (DHT).
 DHT is linked to hair loss because it weakens hair follicles.
 High levels of DHT can cause hair loss.

-Women sometimes wonder if saw palmetto can cause accidental pregnancy by interfering with birth control pills?
-I came across this controversy when I reviewed Halo Beauty, a popular hair, skin, and nails supplement.
+Do women sometimes wonder if saw palmetto can cause accidental pregnancy by interfering with birth control pills?
+I discovered this controversy when I reviewed Halo Beauty, a popular hair, skin, and nails supplement.

 While some very popular websites –I'm looking at you webmd – discuss saw palmetto and birth control pills, the evidence is not based on human research.